tustin2121/James_Somerton_Transcripts/_videos/1BHKm-qcfvM.md

 <compare>
 <james {% include timecode %}>

 Basically, the beginning of fascist ideology can be seen as a rejection of the modern Progressive age.
 Inclusivity bad.
-Ut became a coherent ideology of extreme conservatism in Italy, and then emerged in Germany after a period of crisis, but was only allowed into Power after the rich permitted and facilitated it.
+It became a coherent ideology of extreme conservatism in Italy, and then emerged in Germany after a period of crisis, but was only allowed into power after the rich permitted and facilitated it.
 Fascism, capitalism.

 Okay yes, but what does that have to do with being fat?